knorrcodes/IT-Alliance-Project/README.md

 Left-click on the WAMP icon in the tray, click www directory.
 Place ajaxFile.php here.

+Also place src/assets/files folder here so the mainPage carousel can access the images.

 Left-click on the WAMP icon in the tray, click phpMyAdmin.
 Default login is root, no password.

 After logging in, set up a new user account.